• Skip to primary navigation

 Instructions

-• Using a sharp knife, cut a slit down the center of each date and remove pit.
+• To prepare the dates, use a sharp knife to slit lengthwise down the center and remove the pit.

 Notes

-Recipe can easily be doubled or tripled based on the amount you need.
+• This recipe can easily be doubled or tripled based on your needed amount.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.